djhuangit/praising_chatbot/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

+## Architecture Benefits

+The new modular structure provides:
+- **Separation of Concerns**: Frontend and backend are clearly separated
+- **Testability**: Each module can be tested independently
+- **Scalability**: Easy to add new features or replace components
+- **Maintainability**: Clear organization makes code easier to understand
+- **Reusability**: Services can be reused across different interfaces

 ## Future Improvements

 - Add conversation history (with user opt-in)